zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 * Go to SAML → Trust Relationships
 * Click on “Add Relationship”
 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SAMLTrustRelationships/Add_Relationships.png?raw=true)
 * A new page will appear.
-Here, Gluu Server Administrator need to provide all informations regarding SP to establish Trust Relationship from Gluu Server.
+Here, Gluu Server Administrator needs to provide all informations regarding SP to establish Trust Relationship from Gluu Server.
 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SAMLTrustRelationships/TR_new_page.png?raw=true)
     * _Display Name_: Name of the Trust Relationship ( it should be unique for every trust relationship )
     * _Description_: Little description.
 Purpose and SSO link can be added here.